-In short, this is a very real human and business issue, with personal well-being, client engagement and retention, malpractice exposures, and reputational risk all on the line.
+In short, this is a very real human and business issue, with emotional well-being, client engagement and retention, malpractice exposures, and reputational risk all on the line.

-One of the first programs to address substance use disorder and mental health in the legal profession, this event is a must-attend for law firms, general, and in-house counsel.
+One of the first programs to address emotional well-being in the legal profession, this event is a must-attend for law firms, general, and in-house counsel.
 Join us as we examine how safeguarding attorneys, improving law firm culture, and ensuring the highest level of service are inextricably linked.
 Walk away with a better understanding of preventative measures and protocols for assisting those suffering from substance use disorder, anxiety, depression, and mental diagnosis.

 Who Should Attend

-This seminar is designed especially for the following roles within the legal profession:
+This seminar is designed especially for Law Firm Leaders, including: